wcj365/python-stats-dataviz/README.md

 Check out this [paper](https://www.jstatsoft.org/article/view/v059i10) for data tidying.

-All five steps must be guided by domain knowledge, purpose, and principles.
+All Six steps must be guided by domain knowledge, purpose, and principles.

 ## Data Visualization - Plots/Charts
 - One Variable